Artist Statement

-Latika lives and works in Berlin, frequently traveling to India to engage with traditional crafts by finding new ways to contribute to their evolving contemporary discourse.
-She holds a degree in Visual Design from the National Institute of Design (Ahmedabad, India) and a Master of Arts in Design from Anhalt University (Dessau, Germany).
+Nehra lives and works in Berlin and regularly travels to India to engage with traditional craft practices, contributing to their evolving contemporary discourse.
+She holds a degree in Visual Design from the National Institute of Design, Ahmedabad, and a Master of Arts in Design from Anhalt University, Dessau.

 EXHIBITIONS & GROUP SHOWS